 Fostering a “Green” Image With Coffee Capsules: A Brief Introduction

 It must be seen as progress that there are now compostable and reusable coffee capsules available.
-Even from the likes of Nespresso, Tassimo and co.
+Even from the likes of Nespresso and Tassimo.

-The bad news: “biodegradable capsules” made of compostable plastic aren’t able to be disposed of in the organic waste bin.
+The bad news: You can’t dispose of “biodegradable capsules” made of compostable plastic in your organic waste bin.
 As investigated by the German Environmental Aid Association, they don’t properly break down and thus endanger the quality of the compost.

 Capsules that you can fill yourself make a bit more sense.